karlosos/django_chatroom/README.md

 ## Deployment

 Currently, it is not deployed on the web.
-I'll probably explore the possibility of deploying it on Heroku althhough I don't think it will be easy as I'm using WebSockets (Daphne would be required).
+I'll probably explore the possibility of deploying it on Heroku althhough I don't think it will be straighforward as I'm using WebSockets (Daphne would be required).

 ## Technical Decisions